linn-s-h/GardenParadise/README.txt

 i) Create the DB, tables and populate them.
-See (DB AND TABLES CREATION) bellow for instructions ii) Create a virtual environment by loading all the required packages contained in the file requirements.txt
+See (DB AND TABLES CREATION) at the bottom of this file for instructions

+ii) Create a virtual environment by loading all the required packages contained in the file requirements.txt
-	pip install -r requirements-txt iii) Update config.py in the GUI folder by changing the following values:
+	pip install -r requirements-txt

+iii) Update config.py in the GUI folder by changing the following values:
 	DB_HOST
 	DB_USER
 	DB_PASSWORD
 	BASE_IMAGE_DIR

 iiii) Execute group1-main.py to start the GUI

 DB AND TABLES CREATION